 Qs.
 7. Based on what you've learned from family stories and records, how did the sights and sounds of Mumbai in the 1940s fuel your father's artistic imagination and shape his early works?
 (Nirvana of a Maggot) Have you visited Mumbai yourself?

 Keren: For a month in 1986, I lived in the YMCA in Bombay.
-I have fabulous, wonderful memories of the most immaculately laundered and ironed clothing I have ever seen, plus the wonderful smells of lunch in tiffins and the sounds and energy of endless rickshaws, cars, bicycles, cow bells, street markets, and school children remain indelibly vivid in my memory.
+I have fabulous, wonderful memories of the most immaculately laundered and ironed clothing I have ever seen, plus the wonderful smells of lunch in tiffins and the sounds and energy of endless rickshaws, cars, bicycles, cowbells, street markets, and schoolchildren—all remain indelibly vivid in my memory.

-I can guess the contrast of this vibrant metropolis with dreamy tropical paradise Goa must have stimulated my dad’s creativity, supplying him with endless compositional ideas.
+I can guess that the contrast between this vibrant metropolis and dreamy, tropical paradise Goa must have stimulated my dad’s creativity, supplying him with endless compositional ideas.

 Qs.
 8. How did Souza's political views, particularly his involvement in the Quit India Movement, influence his choice of subjects and titles like "The Proletariat of Goa" and "The Criminal and the Judge are made of the same stuff"?